-With the outbreak of the Second World War in 1939, the art collections of the Louvre museum.
+With the outbreak of the Second World War in 1939, the château of Chambord kept safe the art collections of the Louvre museum.

-Chambord: the features of the château
+The features of a grand château

-The design of the chateau’s central section was inspired by Tuscan villas from the Renaissance era, with “four rectangular vaulted halls on each floor forming a cross-shape, meeting in the centre with the spectacular double-helix open-work staircase, where people can ascend and descend simultaneously without meeting” (Sir Banister Fletcher in “A History of Architecture”).
+Tuscan villas from the Renaissance era inspired the design of the château’s central section, with “four rectangular vaulted halls on each floor forming a cross-shape, meeting in the centre with the spectacular double-helix open-work staircase, where people can ascend and descend simultaneously without meeting” (Sir Banister Fletcher in “A History of Architecture”).

-The chateau has 426 rooms, 282 fireplaces and 77 staircases.
+The chateau includes 426 rooms, 282 fireplaces, and 77 staircases.

-The roof terrace of Chambord
+The roof terrace and the view

 The roof of the chateau of Chambord is an extravagant work of Italianate masonry.
 This forest of stone consists of:

 It is said that François I wanted the roof of Chambord to look like the skyline of Constantinople.

 The roof terrace (accessible to visitors) was the best spot to observe the hunt, the military parades, and the parties.
-An “in-depth tour” of the chateau will unveil the most secret nooks and crannies to you; very relevant for a period when intrigues and romantic exchanges were fashionable amongst the courts of the Kings and Queens of France.
+An “in-depth tour” of the chateau will unveil the most secret nooks and crannies to you.
+Very relevant for a period when intrigues and romantic exchanges were fashionable amongst the courts of the Kings and Queens of France.

-The double spiral staircase of Chambord
+The double spiral staircase

 The double-helix staircase leads to each of the three floors of the chateau.